Edit this post.

 Crime scenes of fatal shootings like this should be left untouched for the authorities to conduct a thorough forensic investigation and collection of evidence.
 Then, a clean-up can be done by a company that specializes in crime scene cleanup services.

 Police arrested Kahalewai’s boyfriend, Marlin Lavoie, 33, Thursday morning after he surrendered himself.
 Lavoie has been charged with second degree murder and is being held on a $500,000 cash-only bail.
+An expert bail bondsman can provide the necessary financial assistance to help secure their release.
 Individuals who are facing criminal charges may seek 24/7 bail bonds services if they are allowed to post bail.

 Lavoie shot his girlfriend of nine years with a rifle in front of their friends and children, witnesses say.
 According to court documents, the two had separated after a domestic violence incident on March 16, just four days before the shooting.
 Wednesday night, Lavoie drove from his residence in Honouliwai in east Molokai looking for Kahalewai and found her at her friend’s Kawela Barns residence.